michel4j/mxdc/docs/source/starting.rst

 MxLIVE Integration
 ------------------
-MxDC relies on and uses MxLIVE for experiment planning and logging.
+The MxDC Application relies on and uses MxLIVE for experiment planning and logging.
 Although MxDC can operate without MxLIVE, it will be significantly limited in usability.

 Typically, users plan their experiment by organising their samples into *groups*, and giving each *sample* a unique